gramineproject/graphene/Documentation/manpages/gsc.rst

 - `Intel SGX SDK <https://01.org/intel-software-guard-extensions/downloads>`__
 - `Graphene SGX Driver (kernel module) <https://github.com/oscarlab/graphene-sgx-driver>`__

-Host Configuration
+Host configuration
 ------------------

 To create Docker images, the user must have access to Docker daemon.

 .. warning::
     Please use this step with caution.
 By granting the user access to the Docker group, the user may acquire root privileges via :command:`docker run`.
-    Instead, you could also run commands as root.
+You could also run commands as root.

 .. code-block:: sh